SymptomsBy Mayo Clinic Staff

-The signs and symptoms of Lyme disease vary and usually affect more than one system.
-The skin, joints and nervous system are affected most often.
+The signs and symptoms of Lyme disease vary and usually appear in stages.

 Early signs and symptoms